13th May 1996 - 26th May 1996

 Joining up with the others again, we drove to Yesilce and explored another track near the village, seeing 3 White-throated Robins, a Cretzschmar's Bunting, 2 Cinereous Buntings and a Black-eared Wheatear.

-From Yesilce we began the long drive west to Eregli, stopping frequently, seeing 2 Marsh Harriers, a Booted Eagle, a Short-toed Eagle, 3 Long-legged Buzzards, 3 Buzzards, 3 Griffon Vultures, an Egyptian Vulture, 2 Kestrels, 6 Lesser Kestrels, a Black Kite, 35 White Storks, 2 Black Storks, Alpine Swifts, lots of Swifts, lots of Magpies, Jackdaws, 6+ Rooks, Calandra and Short-toed Larks, lots of Lesser Short-toed Larks, a Wheatear, 8 Isabelline Wheatears, a Shelduck, 5 Anatolian Sousliks or Asia Minor Ground Squirrels, 4 Little Owls and a Nightjar.
+From Yesilce we began the long drive west to Eregli, stopping frequently, seeing 2 Marsh Harriers, a Booted Eagle, a Short-toed Eagle, 3 Long-legged Buzzards, 3 Buzzards, 3 Griffon Vultures, an Egyptian Vulture, 2 Kestrels, 6 Lesser Kestrels, a Black Kite, 35 White Storks, 2 Black Storks, Alpine Swifts, lots of Swifts, lots of Magpies, Jackdaws, 6+ Rooks, Calandra and Short-toed Larks, lots of Lesser now Turkestan Short-toed Larks, a Wheatear, 8 Isabelline Wheatears, a Shelduck, 5 Anatolian Sousliks or Asia Minor Ground Squirrels, 4 Little Owls and a Nightjar.

 I had a bad dose of 'Turkish belly' overnight and all morning, later feeling a bit better and full of pills, I went with the others to Adabag where we saw 6 Lesser Kestrels, 3 Hoopoes, 12 Jackdaws, a Tree Sparrow and 2 Isabelline Wheatears.
 From there we went to Eregli Marsh seeing 2 Marsh Harriers, several Greater Flamingoes, a White Pelican, 12 Dalmatian Pelicans, Black-winged Stilts, a Lapwing, Red-crested Pochards and lots of Isabelline Wheatears.